 Reporting issuers are not required by the Instrument to sign or certify documents filed under the Instrument.
-Certification requirements apply to some documents under Multilateral Instrument 52-109 Certification of Disclosure in Companies' Annual and Interim Filings.
+In certain jurisdictions, certification requirements may apply to some documents under Multilateral Instrument 52-109 Certification of

+Disclosure in Companies' Annual and Interim Filings.
 Whether or not a document is signed or certified, it is an offence under securities legislation to make a false or misleading statement in any required document.